 As the E.V. world fights for market share in 2023 and beyond, nearly all major players will invest heavily in ad strategies.

-That said, unless something extreme happens, Tesla won’t be one of them—Elon does plenty on his own to keep the company on the front pages
+That said, unless something extreme happens, Tesla won’t be one of them.

 For more insights, sign up for MediaRadar’s blog here.